AROUND

 One of the best things about Flaming Kiwi Backpackers is our location.
 We’re just a 5 minute walk to the Queenstown CBD and a 3 minute walk to the biggest supermarket in town.

 The next best thing?
-We’re one of the only Queenstown hostels to offer free private off-street parking to our guests.
+We’re one of the only Queenstown hostels to offer free private off-street parking to our guests, though this is LIMITED as we are fairly small.
 Forget about trying to find a park in town or spending your holiday money on parking and petrol - leave the car safe with us at your home away from home, and enjoy exploring Queenstown on foot.
+If our car park is full, our amazing staff can help direct you to the nearest possible parking!

 Whether you’re looking for the best Queenstown hikes, bike trails, shopping, food and drink or activities, you don’t need a car to get to the best spots when you stay with us.
 Here are our top tips for making the most of Queenstown on foot.